Procedures for dealing with complaints

 We do however recognise that sometimes things can go wrong and parents, carers and members of the public may need to make a complaint or raise concerns they have with the school.
 This policy tells you what to do if this happens.

-Most complaints/issues can and are resolved informally and fairly quickly by discussion or through a telephone call with the member of staff concerned or the relevant Vice-Headteacher, (Head of Sixth Form or Head of School).
+Most complaints/issues can and are resolved informally and fairly quickly by email, discussion or through a telephone call with the member of staff concerned, the relevant Pastoral Leader, the Assistant Headteacher (Head of School Y7-11) or Head of Sixth Form.

 Parent/carers should in the first instance make an appointment to discuss their concerns with the member of staff who knows about the issue or incident.
-If the complaint relates to a student, ideally the member of staff concerned should be directly involved with the student, for example, class teacher or centrally the Head of School Y7-11) or Head of Sixth Form.
+If the complaint relates to a student, ideally the member of staff concerned should be directly involved with the student, for example, class teacher or the Pastoral Leader, the Assistant Headteacher (Head of School Y7-11) or Head of Sixth Form.

 A member of staff will usually write notes during the meeting.
 Parents/carers can ask for a copy of these notes.

 There are three formal stages and these should be used if a matter is so serious that the Vice-Headteacher is unable to resolve the complaint satisfactorily: